 You should plan to utilize Zoom for your quarantined students to attend class.
 Since you are only using Zoom as an accommodation in this case rather than as the primary teaching environment, the process is different.

 You should plan to:

-You should also make arrangements for your student(s) to submit work electronically through Blackboard, and be as flexible as possible; remember that these students may be experiencing symptoms.
+You should also make arrangements for your student(s) to submit work electronically through Canvas, and be as flexible as possible; remember that these students may be experiencing symptoms.